mraabhijit/european-football-leagues/README.md

 ![Mage_Pipeline_Runs](images/Mage_Pipeline_Runs.png)

-Once the pipeline completes, go to your GCP Bucket, there should ne 2 files called `matches.parquet` and `teams.parquet`.
+Once the pipeline completes, go to your GCP Bucket, there should be 2 files called `matches.parquet` and `teams.parquet`.
 And in your Bigquery dataset, the following tables should be present:

     1. stg_matches.sql